Connecticut State Community College Three Rivers: Campus

-The Three Rivers college was originally two separate community colleges of Mohegan and Thames Valley, which were on opposite sides of Norwich.
+Three Rivers was originally two separate community colleges of Mohegan and Thames Valley, which were on opposite sides of Norwich.
 In 2003, the state legislature approved funding to consolidate the college at the Thames Valley campus.
-In 2009, the college finally consolidated into the one campus on New London Turnpike.
+In 2009, the college finally consolidated into the one campus at 574 New London Turnpke in Norwich.
 There are also two off-campus instructional centers, one at the nearby Naval Submarine Base, the other at Ella Grasso Technical School in Groton.

-Three Rivers Middle College
+Academics

+Three Rivers Community College offers associate degrees and certificates.
+It offers an honors program for students who meet the prerequisites.

 Three Rivers Community College is also the home of Three Rivers Middle College (TRMC), a dual-enrollment magnet high school.
 TRMC students combine the last two years of high school with up to one full year of college courses, giving them a head start on their associate degrees.

+The campus president is Mary Jukoski.